tybottorff/bottorffdocs/notes/literature_notes.md

 # Early changes in the circulating T cells are associated with clinical outcomes after PD-L1 blockade by durvalumab in advanced NSCLC patients
  - previous literature: increases in T cells after PD-L1 blockade
  - patients with higher TCR diversity on day 15 had better responses
+# Early increase of circulating transitional B cells and autoantibodies to joint-related proteins in patients with metastatic melanoma developing checkpoint inhibitor-induced inflammatory arthritis
+ - CD19<sup>+</sup> B cell proportions higher in patients with irAEs
 # Early rise in brain damage markers and high ICOS expression in CD4<sup>+</sup> and CD8<sup>+</sup> T cells during checkpoint inhibitor-induced encephalomyelitis
  - ICOS expression on T cells mirrored severity of encephalomyelitis over course of recovery, also see ICOS expression on T cells of other patients with severe irAEs (moreso than in patients without irAEs)
 # Effective use of latent semantic indexing and computational linguistics in biological and biomedical applications
  - LSI = latent semantic indexing, computational linguistics technique, outperforms Boolean text searches and co-occurrence models at information retrieval, dimensional reduction technique used to compare concepts/topics among collection of terms
  - clustering genes/proteins into GO groups/signaling pathways relies on curation of these groups/pathways, could be supplemented by LSI/LSA (latent semantic analysis)
+# Effect of age on the risk of immune-related adverse events in patients receiving immune checkpoint inhibitors
+ - older adults had higher irAE risk in almost all organs
+ - age-related irAE risk genes: ECM organiztion, JNK regulation, myeloid cell genes
 # Effects of thymic selection of the T cell repertoire on HLA-class I associated control of HIV infection
  - HLA-B57 allele enriched in those with restricted HIV replication without therapy
  - **HLA-B57 restricted T cells are more crossreactive to mutants of target epitopes, this HLA allele also associated with autoimmunity**